praw-dev/praw/.github/CONTRIBUTING.md

    not require fetching data from Reddit, e.g., method argument validation, should be saved as a unit test.
 Tests that hit Reddit's servers should be an integration test and all network activity should be recorded via Betamax.
+   The required packages can be installed with `pip install praw[test]`.

 0. Feel free to check on the status of your pull request periodically by adding a comment.